MicrosoftDocs/win32/desktop-src/Virtual/msvm-affectedjobelement.md

 ---
 title: Msvm\_AffectedJobElement class
-description: Represents an association between a job and the managed element that may be affected by its execution. ms.assetid: 'd8b3a9e3-e69a-446c-91a5-569beac023a6'
+description: Represents an association between a job and the managed element that may be affected by its execution. ms.assetid: d8b3a9e3-e69a-446c-91a5-569beac023a6
+keywords:
+- Msvm_AffectedJobElement class Hyper-V
-keywords: ["Msvm_AffectedJobElement class Hyper-V", "Msvm_AffectedJobElement class Hyper-V , described"]
+- Msvm_AffectedJobElement class Hyper-V , described
 topic_type:
 - apiref
 api_name: